The Real Estate M&A and Private Equity Review: Japan

 Public real estate companies in Japan are formed as companies (KKs) under the Companies Act of Japan.
-There were 72 public real estate companies listed on the First Section of the TSE at the end of April 2020, of which Mitsubishi Estate Co Ltd has the largest market capitalisation of approximately ¥2.39 trillion.
-The average market capitalisation of the 72 public real estate companies is ¥151 billion.
+There were 73 public real estate companies listed on the First Section of the TSE at the end of April 2021, of which Mitsubishi Estate Co Ltd has the largest market capitalisation of approximately ¥2.5 trillion.
+The average market capitalisation of these 73 public real estate companies is ¥188 billion.

 Publicly traded REITs

-The governance structure of a J-REIT formed as an investment corporation consists of the unitholders' meeting,16 a board of officers formed by its corporate officers and supervisory officers, and an accounting auditor.
-Since, in practice, all investment decisions taken by an investment corporation are meant to be taken by its AMC, as previously mentioned, the principal responsibility of corporate officers is to supervise AMCs.
+The governance structure of a J-REIT formed as an investment corporation consists of the unitholders' meeting,18 a board of officers formed by its corporate officers and supervisory officers, and an accounting auditor.
+Since, in practice, all investment decisions taken by an investment corporation are meant to be taken by its AMC, as previously mentioned, the principal responsibility of corporate officers in J-REITs is to supervise AMCs.